-(OP) HEIRLOOM.
+Black Crowder - #410U (OP) HEIRLOOM.
 63 days.
 Very prolific producer that yields unusually 6-7“L pods.
 Peas have a deep purple color when first shelled which then turn black when dried.
 Green pods are easy to shell.
-Tall 24-36”H bushy plants with pods at foliage level.
+24-36”H bushy plants with pods at foliage level.
 Very drought resistant.
 Excellent for commercial production, fresh markets and home gardens.
 Disease resistant.
 About 1,800-3,200 seeds/lb

 California Blackeye No. 46 - #559U (OP) HEIRLOOM.
 55-60 days.
 Classic Southern pea!
 Heavy yielder.
 Typical blackeye type of Southern pea with cream-colored seed coats and black pigments around the eyes.
 Stands more erect than California No. 5, have smaller seeds and shorter plant height.
 6-8”L pods are above foliage.
 Does not exhibit leaky eye (discolors canning brine) when canned.
 Great fresh, frozen or canned.
 Resistant: Fusarium Wilt, Nematodes.
 About 1,800-3,200 seeds/lb

 CT Dimpled Brown Crowder - #344U (OP) 65-70 days for fresh shell stage, 85-90 days for dry.
 Seeds at maturity are very tightly packed in the pod causing a “dimple” in the adjacent seed.
 Also, many times, the pea has a flattened appearance from the dense arrangement in the pods.
 15-18”H bush produces prolific pods that contain 12-15 fine-flavored peas.
 Lavender flower color.
 Developed in 1985 to replace the Brown Crowder which had lost purity.
 About 1,800-3,200 seeds/lb

 Elite - #386U (OP) 75 days.
-One of the most productive of ALL our CREAM peas!
+One of the most productive of all our cream peas!
 36”H erect bush with a concentrated pod set.
 5-7”L pods are bunched slightly above foliage level and contain 13-16 peas per pod.
 Delicious peas are small to medium, cream colored and NOT crowded in the pod.
 Easily picked and shelled.
 White flower.
-Suitable for canning or freezing.
+Suitable for canning or freeing.
 Resistant: Fusarium Wilt.
-Approximately 3,240 seeds per pound
+About 1,800-3,200 seeds/lb

 Knight - #151U (OP) 62 days.
 Largest pod, highest yielding pea in the early maturing class.
 Classic fresh market pea.
 Short 2’H vines produce 4”L sweet pods with up to 10 peas.
 No staking needed.
 An improved strain of ‘Progress.’
 Excellent choice for canning and freezing.
-Resistant: Bean Yellow Mosaic Virus, Common Wilt, Powdery Mildew, Pea Enation Mosaic Virus.
-Approximately 130 seeds per ounce or 2,080 seeds per pound
+Tolerant: Bean Yellow Mosaic Virus, Powdery Mildew, Pea Enation Mosaic Virus.
+About 2,500 seeds/lb

 « Previous | 1 | 2 | 3 | Next »